Seizure for Forfeiture by Volusia County Sheriff’s Office

 • for such other law enforcement purposes as the council deems appropriate.

-The “Florida Contraband Forfeiture Act” also allows the authorities in Volusia County to deposit the proceeds from confiscated property seized during arrests into law enforcement trust funds.
+The “Florida Contraband Forfeiture Act” also allows Volusia County authorities to deposit the proceeds from confiscated property seized during arrests into law enforcement trust funds.

 History of Civil Asset Forfeiture in Volusia County, FL

 In the 1990s, Sheriff Bob Vogel and his deputies seized more than $6 million in U.S. Currency from vehicles stopped for traffic infractions along Interstate 95.
-The majority of those cases involve civil asset forfeiture because no criminal charges were ever filed.
+Most of those cases involve civil asset forfeiture because no criminal charges were ever filed.

 Jeff Brazil and Steve Berry published a series of articles in the Orlando Sentinel, “Tainted cash or easy money?”
 In 1993, the series won a Pulitzer Prize after revealing that more than 90 percent of the seizures were from people who were black or Hispanic.